Herbal Supplements Market

 -

-In 2024, HerbalHealth Inc. invested 300 million to acquire Nature’s Nourishment, significantly boosting its herbal supplement lineup and reinforcing its presence in natural health products.
+In May 2024, HerbalHealth Inc. invested $300 million to acquire Nature’s Nourishment, strengthening its portfolio of herbal supplements and expanding its footprint in the natural health products market.
+The acquisition reinforces HerbalHealth’s strategy to lead in the growing wellness and nutrition sector.

 -

-In April 2024, Rohto Pharmaceutical and Mitsui & Co. teamed up to acquire an 86% stake in Eu Yan Sang International for SGD 800 million (USD 593 million), merging traditional herbal medicine leadership with enhanced R&D and global reach.
+In April 2024, Rohto Pharmaceutical and Mitsui & Co. jointly acquired an 86% stake in Eu Yan Sang International for SGD 800 million (USD 593 million).
+This strategic move combines traditional herbal medicine expertise with advanced R&D capabilities and a stronger global presence.

 Herbal Supplements Market Segment Analysis